pglpm/PofFreeSurfer/README.md

-# PofFreeSurfer
+# P(FreeSurfer)
-Quantification of uncertainty of FreeSurfer output
+Quantification of uncertainty of FreeSurfer's longitudinal-segmentation output